 You may spend hours each month planning your content and perfecting your captions, but the truth is it could all disappear in an instant.
 Whether someone flags your account as spam, you get hacked, or the platform shuts down you could lose your content and your followers in the blink of an eye.

 How will you contact your followers if you lose access to your social media or you need to relay important (time-sensitive) information?

 Note: This post may contain affiliate links.

-When someone opts in to your email list, they do so because they connect with your message, find your content helpful, and get something in return.
+When someone opts into your email list, they do so because they connect with your message, find your content helpful, and get something in return.

-Best part – you own your email list.
+The best part – you own your email list.

 Here’s what an email list offers: